zefer/Combine/ReadMe.txt

 All I have done here is pulled together some other peoples clever work, into a workable solution for Coldfusion apps.
 So loads of credit to the following (and not very much to me!):

 - Combine.php
-  - I pretty much copied this idea, my code is very similar!
+  - A lot of ideas came from this project.
 Ed Eliot (www.ejeliot.com), Thanks!
 - JSMin:
   - Originally written by Douglas Crockford www.crockford.com
   - Ported to Java by John Reilly http://www.inconspicuous.org/projects/jsmin/JSMin.java